- Clinical science

 - High-dose oral aspirin

-- IV glucocorticoids: may be considered in addition to standard treatment in high-risk patients, as they lower the risk of coronary involvement; also in cases of treatment-refractory disease
+- IV glucocorticoids: may be considered in addition to standard treatment, esp. in cases of treatment-refractory disease, as they lower the risk of coronary involvement